Without a doubt, the question I hear most often is whether HD Android TV boxes allow you to stream Netflix in full 4K.

-In order to support 1080p HD resolution for video streaming apps like YouTube and Netflix, a manufacturer has got to be Google certified in one of the Widevine DRM (Digital Rights Management) levels.
+In order to support 4K resolution for video streaming apps like YouTube and the Netflix app, a manufacturer must be Google Certified in one of the Widevine DRM (Digital Rights Management) levels.

-Devices have to pass certain hardware requirements, like resolution (obviously), color depth, and H.264\H.265 support.
 Even if a certain device meets all of these requirements, Netflix still has to get around to actually testing the device, which can be where the bottleneck is.

-This is in part because manufacturers need to sell a minimum amount of devices in a particular region (i.e. United States) in order to get certified by Netflix.
-Without that certification, Netflix has no reason to treat them as anything other than a tablet.
+This is in part because manufacturers need to sell a minimum number of devices in a particular region (i.e. the United States) in order to be certified by Netflix.
+Without that sales volume, Netflix has no reason to treat them as a priority.

-It’s a classic “Chicken and the egg” story.
-Without selling these units, they won’t be able to get Netflix HD, but without Netflix HD, it will be very difficult to sell that many units.
+It’s a classic “chicken and the egg” story.
+Without selling these units they won’t be able to get Netflix 4K, but without Netflix 4K it will be very difficult to sell that many units.

-I have another theory.
-Nobody will speak about it on record, so it’s just speculation right now.
-But it makes sense from a business perspective.
+I also have another theory.
+Nobody will speak about it on record so it’s just speculation right now, but it makes sense from a business perspective.

-By limiting all of the other devices out there, Netflix has the ability to “steer” you into specific devices.
-The devices that are paying Netflix the most in licensing advertising fees.
+By limiting all of the other devices out there, Netflix has the ability to “steer” you toward purchasing specific devices—devices that are paying Netflix the most in licensing and advertising fees.

-Let’s be blunt: even the bigger Android TV box manufacturers like MINIX or RKM aren’t big enough, or pay enough in licensing fees more likely, to warrant the attention of the big guys—especially in markets that matter, like the US or Europe.
+Let’s be blunt: Even the bigger Android TV box manufacturers like MINIX or RKM aren’t big enough or don’t pay enough in licensing fees to warrant the attention of the big guys—especially in markets that matter, like the U.S. or Europe.